 Stop.

-You You've actually come a long way this year.
+You've actually come a long way this year.

 This is the first time you ever said I could never even think about running for a Democrat.

-We we're beginning to hanitize you.
+We've beginning to hannotize you.

-It's essentially a conservative traditional state.
+It's essentially a conservative, traditional state.

 That's a statewide race in Georgia, a Republican.